Lake Superior State University is committed to making individuals with disabilities full participants in it's programs, services and activities.

 - Have an understanding of ADA and Section 504 and develop knowledge of her/his specific rights in regards to a postsecondary education.

-- Request re-evaluation prior to high school graduation if receiving Special Education services.
+- May need to request a re-evaluation prior to high school graduation if receiving Special Education services.

 - Request that the school provide to the student a copy of current and thorough evaluation information that identifies the student’s educational level of performance to help determine functional limitations (this should be provided just prior to graduation or right after graduation).

-- Be familiar with the requirements and available services of the Office of Disabilities at the postsecondary institution(s) for which the student has expressed interest in attending.
+- Be familiar with the requirements and available services of the office of disability services at the postsecondary institution(s) for which the student has expressed interest in attending.

 - Understand the standard process in college – sharing an “accommodation” letter with professors and coordinating accommodations themselves.